snowplow/snowplowanalytics.com/_posts/2018-03-29-r102-afontova-gora-released-with-emretlrunner-improvements/index.md

 To turn this mode on, you need to add a new `aws.s3.buckets.enriched.stream` property to your `config.yml` file.
 This new, optional bucket should point to the bucket where S3 Loader writes enriched data.
-In Stream Enrich mode, some properties such as `aws.s3.buckets.raw` or `enrich.versions` are ignored by EmrEtlRunner and can be removed.
+In Stream Enrich mode, some properties such as `aws.s3.buckets.raw`, `aws.s3.buckets.enriched.bad`, `aws.s3.buckets.enriched.errors` and `enrich.versions` are ignored by EmrEtlRunner and other batch applications.

 <h2 id="rdb-loader">2.
 RDB Loader R29 compatibility</h2>